-When Mark Twain was born in Missouri, it had been a state for only fifteen years.
-It gained statehood in 1820.
-At this time in history, the state formed part of the western border of the westward expanding United States.
-Beyond its border was frontier.
+When Mark Twain was born in Missouri it had been a state for only fifteen years.
+It gained statehood in 1821, forming part of the western border of the United States.
+Beyond that border was wild frontier.
 Some of state's inhabitants owned slaves.
-Twain's father had one slave and his Uncle had several.
-As a youth he spent time on his Uncle's farm - playing in the slave quarters and listening to the tall tales they told and the spirituals the slaves sang.
-He remembered the language, the stories, and the people for the rest of his life.
-He populated his books with their dialect.
+Twain's father had one slave and his uncle had several.
+As a youth he spent time on his uncle’s farm playing in the slave quarters listening to the tall tales they told and spirituals they sang.
+He remembered the language, the stories, and the people for the rest of his life and populated his books with their dialect.
 Although later in life, he showed his more serious side, Twain is best known as a humorist.
-One of the greatest of his accomplishments was the fact that he created a writing style that was distinctly American and not an imitation of English writers.
-Language in his stories sounded like the authentic speech of the American people - loose and rhythmic.
+One of his greatest accomplishments was creating a distinctly American writing style that didn’t imitate English writers.
+His stories replicated American life and speech patterns which was loose and rhythmic.
 This realistic prose influenced future American writers.
-Hemingway had stated that all modern American literature was influenced by the book, Hucklebery Finn.
+Hemingway stated that ALL modern American literature was influenced by the book, Huckleberry Finn.

 Twain's birth name was Samuel Langhorne Clemens.
-The sixth of seven children, he was born on November 30th, 1835 in Florida, Missouri.
+The sixth of seven children, he was born on November 30th, 1835, in Florida, Missouri.
 The family moved to the river town of Hannibal on the Mississippi River when Samuel was four years old.
-It was here that he experienced the color and excitement that living on a thriving river town can present to a boy.
-The steamboats that docked at the town's wharf brought slave dealers, gamblers, singers, a virtual cornucopia of river travelers that could fuel his young imagination.
-It was also in Hannibal that he had his first experience in a print shop.
-His father had died - in debt when Samuel was eleven years old.
-Shortly afterwards he left school, having completed the fifth grade, he went to work.
-In print shops, as he set the type, he got to read the news stories from around the world.
+It was there he experienced the colorful and exciting life of living on a thriving river town.
+Steam boats docking at the town's wharf brought slave dealers, gamblers, singers, a virtual cornucopia of river travelers, all which would fuel his young imagination.
+It was also in Hannibal where he first experienced working in a print shop.
+His father had died in debt when Samuel was eleven years old.
+Shortly afterwards he left school, having completed the fifth grade, and went to work.
+In print shops.
+As he set the type he got to read the news stories from around the world.
 At the age of sixteen he started to help his older brother, Orion, in producing a newspaper, The Hannibal Journal.
-For several years he contributed poems, humorous sketches and reports.
+For several years he contributed poems, humorous sketches, and reports.

-He joined a volunteer Confederate unit in the Civil War, but quit after two weeks and traveled to Nevada where his brother Orion was working.
-He traveled from Missouri to Nevada by stagecoach.
-Along the way across the frontier, he not only encountered adventures and characters but had his first experience with Native American Indians as well.
-He first used the name Mark Twain when writing for the Virginia City, Nevada, Territorial Enterprise.
-Twain describes his times in Nevada, and his attempts to mine for gold and silver, in Roughing It (1872).
-It was during this time that he concluded he was better suited for newspaper journalism than mining for gold.
+He first used the pen name Mark Twain in Nevada writing for the Virginia City, Territorial Enterprise.
+Twain describes his times in Nevada, and his attempts to mine for gold and silver, in ROUGHING IT (1872).
+It was during this time he concluded he was better suited for newspaper journalism than mining for gold.
 Moving father west, to California, he wrote for the San Francisco, Morning Call, and a literary journal, the Californian.
-In 1866, his first popular story, The Celebrated Jumping Frog of Calaveras County, appeared in the New York, Saturday Press.
-It was a story he had heard while mining for gold.
+In 1866, his first popular story, THE CELEBRATED JUMPING FROG of CALAVERAS COUNTY, appeared in the New York, Saturday Press, a story he had heard while mining for gold.
 Later, he continued even farther west, and traveled to the Hawaiian Islands, while a correspondent for the Sacramento, Union.

 The Guilded Age (1873)